cleavr/cleaverdocs/content/guides/plausible.md

 docker-compose up -d
 ```

 Save the quick script and then run it as `cleavr` user.
 Add in the required variables for user name, email, password, and url.

 <base-info>
 After the script finishes running, you will likely get a false error.
 Verify the URL you used to make sure that Plausible was successfully installed.
 </base-info>

 ## Step 3: Verify Installation And Set Up Plausible

 Once the script run is complete, navigate to the url you configured Plausible with and verify the login page shows.

 From here, log in and set up Plausible for your sites!

 <base-info>
 Plausible includes an email system.
 Please be aware that many VPS providers close port 25 by default.
 If you want Plausible to send emails, you may need to
 contact your provider to request port 25 to be open or use an alternate method.
 </base-info>

 ## Worried About Missing Data?

 With the above setup, you are adding Plausible Analytics to a domain and server that you own.
 However, client script blockers may still block usage analytics tracking since the domain for your Analytics will be different than the site's.

 Plausible allows you to get around this by proxying the script and the events API so that they use your site's domain.
 This will prevent most script blockers from blocking usage data collection on your site, giving you more accurate usage data.

 ### Step 1: Create NGINX Cache Directory

 For this setup, we'll follow [Plausible's instructions](https://kaytaabemwznss9o2787.cleaver.rocks/) and will create a new directory to cache the Plausible js script.

 In Quick Scripts, add a new Quick Script with the following script:

 ```
 mkdir -p /var/run/nginx-cache
 ```

 Run the script on the server your site is on.

 ### Step 2: Adjust Site's NGINX Configuration

-For the site you want to enable the proxy for, go to the **NGINX Confg** section.
+For the site you want to enable the proxy for, go to the **NGINX Config** section.

 Directly above `server {`, add the following for the cache path:

 ```
 proxy_cache_path /var/run/nginx-cache/jscache levels=1:2 keys_zone=jscache:100m inactive=30d  use_temp_path=off max_size=100m;
 ```

 Now, find the `location / { ... }` directive and add the following two directives below it:

 ```
 location = /js/script.js {